alexeilebedev/openacr/txt/tut4.md

-## Command Lines
+## Tutorial 4: Command Lines

 All programs created with `amc` come with full command line support.
+This means that there is a standard way in which every program parses its command line.
-A command line is just a struct, and options are described as fields.
-The command lines of all commands are described in the `command` namespace.
-All one needs to do is keep adding fields, and amc will take care of conversion between this description and
+A command line is defined as a ctype (a struct), and options are described as fields.
+The fields can be of any type, including a custom type (as usual, the notion of 'built-in' is not really relevant since pre-existing features are implemented in the same way as new features might be).
+The command lines of *all* programs are described in the `command` namespace.
+Amc generates code to handle the following tasks:

 * code to read the command-line from argc & argv
 * code to generate a shell command line from a command struct
 * the usage screen (displayed when a program is invoked without correct parameters)